mziodev/Pets/Pets/Notes.md

 # Project Notes

+### Las published version: 1.1.0, build 7

 ## Cannine Breed JSON list free IDs
 - 94, 139, 178, 190

 ## iPad
-We have to adaptate the app to properly render on an iPad.
+- We have to adaptate the app to properly render on an iPad.

 ## l10n and i18n